kristofzerbe/Mentions-United/README.md

 4. the main method `load` is called to instruct all Provider plugins to fetch the data
 5. the main method `show` is called afterwards to instruct all Renderer plugins to generate the HTML for all retrieved interactions and insert it into the page

-The system currently offers 3 Provider plugins and 3 Renderer plugins (see sections below) and more are planned.
+The system currently offers **7 Provider** plugins and **6 Renderer** plugins (see sections below) and more are planned.
 But it is definitely open for new plugins from the community. **It would therefore be absolutely fantastic if you would write your own plugin and make it available to all other users here via a pull request!**

 <p align="center"><img src="_attachments/divider.png" width="auto"></p>